this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - annulus_units
      - annular capacity units (string)

 This function is for the calculation of the required Strokes per Minute from the required annular velocity, pump output and annular capacity.
-It takes in three value inputs(Integers or Floats) and three unit inputs(Strings).To see the range of annular velocity units that can be input into the function see the Velocity units section under Force and Power Conversions.
+It takes in three value inputs(Integers or Floats) and three units inputs(Strings).To see the range of annular velocity units that can be input into the function see the Velocity units section under Force and Power Conversions.
 To see the range of Pump Output units that can be input into the function see the Stroke Volume units section under Production Conversions.
 To see the range of Annular Capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 The function returns a float giving the required strokes per minute.

 .. code:: python